Customer Experience Journey Mapping

 Customer Centric Journey Mapping

-Detailed digital customer experience journey maps are created to visualise and optimise customer experiences across the primary digital assets: websites , APPs, and other digital channels.
-The process of mapping these journeys is via wireframes (as mentioned above).
+Detailed digital customer experience journey maps are created to visualise and optimise customer experiences across primary digital assets: websites, APPs, and other digital channels.

-This is because, from the customer's perspective, they don't see "digital" as being separate from "customer support".
-They see a single experience where they have needs that must be met.
+Customers don't see "digital" as being separate from "customer support".
+They see a single experience in which their needs must be met.

-So we must construct journey maps in the same way.
+We must construct journey maps in the same way.
 The maps are designed and built from the customer's perspective.
-The importance of this methodology cannot be understated.

-Only once this is complete can we reverse-engineer these journey maps and translate them into a project scope for accurate implementation.
+Only once this is complete can we translate them into a project scope for technology selection and accurate implementation.

 Customer Service Blueprinting - "Service Design"

-Specific effort is put into designing a customer support function to provide a particular type of assistance when customers need it.
-This can be during a digital buying journey, post-sale, or organising a return.
+Specific effort is made to design a customer support function that assists when customers need it.
+This can be during a digital buying journey, post-sale, or when organising a return.

 This does not mean that an employee must always be on standby.
-There are multiple methods to build "support" capabilities that meet customer needs, including a mix of employee accessibility, access to informative content libraries, and AI systems.
+There are multiple methods to build support capabilities that meet customer needs, including employee accessibility, access to informative content libraries, and AI systems.

 Journey Map Measurement Plan